20 Spooktacular Ideas to Celebrate Halloween at Work

 With so many working in a remote setting, connecting and celebrating Halloween with our colleagues can be hard.

-And, if you’re strapped for time, then options can be fairly limited - this is where true crime podcasts come in - forget made-up ghost stories!
-True crime podcasts usually analyse the thrilling events of real-life horrors.
+And, if you’re strapped for time, then options can be fairly limited.
+This is where true crime podcasts come in — forget made-up ghost stories!
+True crime podcasts usually analyze the thrilling events of real-life horrors.

 20. Play Halloween trivia